Ranked #1 Children's Hospital by U.S. News & World Report

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 The good news is that tethered cord is a very treatable condition, especially when diagnosed and treated early in the child's life.
 While surgery might not be able to restore neurological function that has already been lost, children with this disorder can go on to live full and healthy lives with proper care and follow-up.
-The experts at Boston Children's Hospital are here to help your family at every step of the way.
+The Tethered Spinal Cord Program at Boston Children's Hospital is here to help your family at every step of the way.

 The spinal cord serves not just one essential function, but many.
 A powerful bundle of nerves, it works with the brain to send messages that control the functions of every part of the body.

 When a child's spinal cord is compromised somehow—for example, by a spinal cord injury—the effects can be far-reaching.
 In the case of tethered spinal cord syndrome, (also referred to simply as “tethered cord”), a child's spinal cord is abnormally attached to the tissues around the spine (most commonly, at the base of spine).
 As a result, the spinal cord can’t move freely within the spinal canal, leading to possible nerve damage and problems with her ability to move freely.

 Tethered cord syndrome can seriously impact your child’s daily life, and can also tax the emotional health of your family.
 The good news is that with proper medical and surgical care, a tethered spinal cord can be (managed well to ensure the best possible quality of life for your child.

 A child with tethered spinal cord syndrome may face a number of difficulties, including:

 The information on the following pages is a good starting point to help you learn more about tethered spinal cord syndrome, and to give you and your family a general idea of what to expect in the weeks and months ahead.